 Lasers play an integral role in our society.
-No doubt one of the most important innovations of modern times, the laser is used across many different industries, including automotive, aerospace, medical, oil & gas, electronics and more.
+No doubt one of the most important innovations of modern times, the laser is used across many different industries, including in such diverse fields as automotive, aerospace, medical, oil & gas, electronics and more.

-The laser has evolved significantly since Theodore Maiman created the first working laser in 1960, using ruby as a lasing medium that was stimulated using high-energy flashes of intense light from commercial flash lamps.
+The laser has evolved significantly since Theodore Maiman created the first working system for the technology in 1960, using ruby as a lasing medium that was stimulated with high-energy flashes of intense light from commercial flash lamps.

-In the early years of the laser, most applications were found in the defense and industrial sectors, but as technology evolved, the laser expanded into many other industries and applications.
+In the early years of the laser, most applications were found in the defense and industrial sectors, but as technology evolved, the laser expanded into many other industries and began to be used in varied applications.

 Among these innovations is the invention of the MOPA laser, which has the capability to mark, etch and engrave products for identification, personalization or decorative purposes.